lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 <img src="img/cloudstorage.jpg" width=100%>

-You can also inspect the status of training by downloading and viewing the training log file which has been copied to the result bucket.
+You can also inspect the status of training by downloading and viewing the training log file which has been copied to the results bucket.
+(This can be useful for debugging).
-This is useful in debugging errors and failed jobs.

-#### To do this, we run:
+#### To do this, run:
 ```
-aws --profile my_profile s3 cp s3://my_bucket/ < trainingID Rig >/learner-1/training-log.txt -
+bxaws s3 cp s3://my_bucket/ < trainingID>/learner-1/training-log.txt -
 ```

 ### Additional Information on Deep Learning in IBM Cloud